Agachily/Assignment-Enable-Banking/README.md

    <img src="./pictures/7.png" style="zoom:33%;" />

-6. After coping the url back to the terminal, you should be able to see a short summary of the transactions for the last 30 days for each account associated with the user’s bank account.
+6. After coping the url back to the terminal, you should be able to see a short summary of the transactions for the last 30 days for each account associated with the session.
 As follows:

    <img src="./pictures/6.png" style="zoom:33%;" />